Alperen7K/Alperen7K/README.md

   <img src="https://github-readme-streak-stats.herokuapp.com/?user=alperen7k&theme=dark" alt="GitHub Streak" />
 </div>

-## 📞 İletişim
+## 📞 Contact

-Yeni projelerde iş birliği yapmak veya mevcut becerilerim hakkında daha fazla bilgi almak için benimle iletişime geçmekten çekinmeyin:
+Don't hesitate to reach out to me for collaboration on new projects or to learn more about my current skills:

-- **E-posta:** mehmetalperenyedik@gmail.com
+- **Email:** mehmetalperenyedik@gmail.com
-- **Telefon:** +90 546 434 60 08
+- **Phone:** +90 546 434 60 08
 - **GitHub:** [github.com/alperen7k](https://github.com/alperen7k)
 - **LinkedIn:** [linkedin.com/in/mehmetalperenyedik](https://linkedin.com/in/mehmetalperenyedik)
 - **Portfolio:** [7ks.com.tr](https://7ks.com.tr)

-## 📄 Lisans
+## 📄 License

-Bu repository MIT Lisansı kapsamında lisanslanmıştır.
-Daha fazla detay için [LICENSE](LICENSE) dosyasına göz atabilirsiniz.
+This repository is licensed under the MIT License.
+For more details, please check the [LICENSE](LICENSE) file.

 ---

 <div align="center">
-  <p>💡 "Kod yazarak geleceği şekillendiriyoruz."</p>
+  <p>💡 "We shape the future by writing code."</p>
 </div>